ChainSafe/engineering-handbook/docs/3_development/4_documentation.md

 :::caution

-Don't forget to update repository settings as described in [Setup Github Repository section](1_development-flow/1_setup_repository.md)
+Don't forget to update repository settings as described in [Setup GitHub Repository section](1_development-flow/1_setup_repository.md)

 :::

 ### Deployment

-Result of the Docusaurus build step is a static website that can be deployed to any of the popular hosting services including Github Pages, Render, Netifly or IPFS.
+Result of the Docusaurus build step is a static website that can be deployed to any of the popular hosting services including GitHub Pages, Render, Netifly or IPFS.

 #### Deploy to Render

-Even though using Github Actions is the easiest option, to this date, they don't have Pull Request previews which make it hard to view changes in the browser.
+Even though using GitHub Actions is the easiest option, to this date, they don't have Pull Request previews which make it hard to view changes in the browser.
 Deploying to [Render](https://render.com/) requires a one-time setup for which, if you don't have access to ChainSafe's Render account, you can ask your Department Head or DevOps team.